shivannis/xandr-docs-public/xandr-docs/articles/monetize/foreign-exchange-margin.md

 ## Fee vs Deduction

-Xandr can charge FX Margin as either a fee or deduction (depending on what the client prefers).
+Microsoft Advertising can charge FX Margin as either a fee or deduction (depending on what the client prefers).
 Generally, we apply whatever method is being used for the client's BASC/SASC charges (but that can be overridden as needed).
 Each charging method is described below:

 | FX Margin as a Deduction | FX Margin as a Fee |
 |--|--|